Behring Global Educational Foundation

 Overview

-Behring Global Educational Foundation (BGEF) is a 501(c)(3) charitable organization founded by Kenneth E. Behring, who passed away in 2019.
-The foundation arose from the success of the Wheelchair Foundation, established in 2000, when Behring decided to combine his philanthropic pursuits under one umbrella organization.
+Behring Global Educational Foundation (BGEF) is a 501(c)(3) charitable organisation founded by Kenneth E. Behring, who passed away in 2019.
+The foundation arose from the success of the Wheelchair Foundation, established in 2000, when Behring decided to combine his philanthropic pursuits under one umbrella organisation.
 BGEF is dedicated to improving "education, health and well-being of individuals globally by providing comprehensive, needs-based solutions enabled by innovative and proven business models and technologies."
-The foundation operates multiple major programs including the Wheelchair Foundation, Blackhawk Museum, International Museums Partnership, National History Day, Global Natural History Day, and the Principal Leadership Institute at UC Berkeley.
-In 2023, BGEF distributed over $4 million in grants across 21 awards.
+The foundation operates multiple major programmes including the Wheelchair Foundation, Blackhawk Museum, International Museums Partnership, National History Day, Global Natural History Day, and the Principal Leadership Institute at UC Berkeley.
 The foundation is currently led by President David Behring, one of Kenneth Behring's sons, who has pledged to carry on his father's philanthropic mission.

 Funding Priorities

-BGEF does not have structured grant programs with defined funding ranges.
-Instead, the foundation makes strategic grants across its priority areas, ranging from large-scale institutional gifts to program-specific support:
+BGEF does not have structured grant programmes with defined funding ranges.
+The foundation makes strategic grants across its priority areas and operates its own programmes.
+Based on historical records, the foundation's annual giving has ranged from approximately $86,000 to $121,000 in recent years (2020-2022).

 Priority Areas

-Education: History education for middle and high school students; principal leadership training; museum education programs; natural history education
+Education: History education for middle and high school students; principal leadership training; museum education programmes; natural history education

-Health: Healthcare facilities and cancer treatment centers; wheelchair provision for people with physical disabilities; vision care; water access
+Health: Healthcare facilities and cancer treatment centres; wheelchair provision for people with physical disabilities; vision care; water access

 Museums: Natural history museum development and exhibitions; international museum partnerships, particularly in Asia; specimen donations and exhibit preparation